-Half of my twenty-two person team is hyper-focused on discrete user interactions like next-generation drawing tools and precise object manipulation in AR.
+Half of my twenty-one person team is hyper-focused on discrete user interactions like next-generation drawing tools and precise object manipulation in AR.
 The other half functions as a full-stack product incubator, designing, prototyping, and researching entirely new opportunities such as:

 To learn more about the team I built and lead at Adobe, see Building to learn: the role of prototyping in Design.

 In late 2011, Adobe began working with Google, Microsoft, Apple, and Mozilla to help move the web forward.
 As Senior Engineering Manager inside Adobe’s Web Platform Group, I led a team of designers and engineers focused on helping to define and showcase the newest web technologies.
 Working with partners like National Geographic, Food Network, and PBS Kids, we created several extremely engaging experiences to help define and validate new web standards.

 - My talk at Google I/O on New Web Tools and Advanced CSS/HTML5

 - Making the Web Sweeter with Food Network and Cupcakes